6 Tips For Hiring A Payroll Salesperson

-(By Glenn Fallavollita, President - Drip Marketing, Inc.)
+By Glenn Fallavollita, President - Drip Marketing, Inc. & SellMorePayroll.com

-My studies show 50% to 60% of all newly hired payroll salespeople (at a small independent’s payroll service) will quit or be discharged in their first 12-months of employment.
-Nationally, studies have shown all sales teams turnover 20% to 25% each year.
+My research has shown 50% to 60% of all newly hired payroll salespeople (at a small independent’s payroll service) will quit or be discharged in their first 12-months of employment.
+Nationally, salespeople turnover is 27% each year, according to Harvard Business Review.

 6 Tips To Help Hire The Right Salesperson At Your Payroll Service.

 - Tip #1: Be Specific – The first step to making sure you hire the right salesperson is to ensure you attract the right talent.
 This means you need to define the role and parameters of success in a job posting.
 This will require you to know precisely what you are looking for; therefore, take a moment to reflect on your company’s needs before you begin your search.